 - 1. Students have a right to file a grievance if they believe that they have been discriminated against on the basis of race, color, national origin, English language proficiency, marital status, sex, disability, age or religion. - 2.
 Students have a responsibility to process the grievance using the procedure approved by the District School Board.
-(See Page 60.)
+(See Complaint/Grievance Procedure in this manual.)